cobalthq/cobalt-product-public-docs/content/en/Integrations/kenna-security.md

     export KENNA_CONNECTOR_ID=xxx
     ```
 1. Run the toolkit with the `cobaltio` task selected.
-This commands imports all findings from the configured organization in Cobalt into Kenna Security.
+This command imports all findings from the configured organization in Cobalt into Kenna Security.
     - (Recommended) By default, the AppSec module is used.
     - If you want to use the VM module instead, add `kenna_appsec_module=false` to the command below.
     ```docker